That's certainly true for LL Cool J. In my case... not so much. Six years ago my career path, where I was going serving my community, and the

 Finding better performance, productivity, and profitability (my focus)

 The only way to succeed today is to consistently invest in exceptional outcomes for your audience.
 But, in today’s environment that's a constantly evolving target.
 So, organizations need to be built to change.
 This why it is critical to understand, and leverage, the relationship between what you do and what you achieve.
-This allows you to bring together the right data from various systems and to turn it into actionable insights.
+This allows you to bring together the right data and to turn it into actionable insights.
 Knowing your options means a better outcome.
 Bottom line, this new way of working will determine those who will win, and those who will not.

 I’m passionate about sharing my knowledge and experiences helping organizations produce even better outcomes faster by improving their clarity of purpose, streamlining processes, and executing the right strategic initiatives.